awooos/awoo.do1g.com/libs/tinker/index.markdown

 A large part of what drove the initial development of awooOS is a focus on testability.

-To facilitate a rapid development process we created Tinker ([source](https://github.com/awooos/tinker)), a kernel testing framework.
+To facilitate a rapid development process we created Tinker, a kernel testing framework.

 Tinker allows you to test kernel components individually, and then